The support that donors give to educational institutions is invaluable.

 A voicemail message is an important part of the message you want your donors to hear.

-If your volunteer’s message is confusing or rambling, you probably won’t get a callback and the donor may still screen your calls.
+If your student fundraiser’s message is confusing or rambling, you probably won’t get a callback, and the donor may still screen your calls.

 Solution

-Check out The Top Performer’s Voicemail Playbook.
-It’s written for inside sales reps, but many of those tips are applicable to fundraisers, too.
+Check out our sales voicemail tips.
+Although this resource is written for inside sales reps, many of those pieces of advice are applicable to fundraisers, too.

-Of course, your callers are critical to the success of your fundraising efforts.
+Of course, your student fundraisers are critical to the success of your phone fundraising efforts.

-Identifying individuals with the skills you need, and then training them, is necessary to get the most out of their invested time and efforts.
+Identifying people with the skills you need and then training them is necessary to get the most out of their invested time and effort.

 Solution